BenediktBurger/pymodaq_plugins_basler/README.rst

 Installation instructions
 =========================

-* You need the manufacturer's driver [Pylon](https://www.baslerweb.com/pylon) for the cameras.
+* You need the manufacturer's driver `Pylon <https://www.baslerweb.com/pylon>`_ for the cameras.
-* This package uses the work of a [genergic pylablib camera driver](https://github.com/rgeneaux/pymodaq_plugins_test_pylablib), which is not yet available.
+* This package uses the work of a `genergic pylablib camera driver <https://github.com/rgeneaux/pymodaq_plugins_test_pylablib>`_, which is not yet available.
   Relevant code is included in this package, so no additional installation needed.